United States · tool

 - •Tipping is customary for table service, similar to the mainland US (18-20%).

-- •Dress code is generally casual aloha wear, even at many nicer restaurants.
+- •Dress is generally casual aloha wear, even in many restaurants.